out386/aria-telegram-mirror-bot/README.md

 * `/mirrorTar <url>`: Same as `/mirror`, but archive multiple files into a tar before uploading it.
 * `/mirrorStatus`: Send a status message about the current download.
 * `/cancelMirror`: Cancel the current mirroring task.
 Only the person who started the task, SUDO_USERS, and chat admins can use this command.
+* `/list <filename>` : Send links to downloads with the `filename` substring in the name.
+In case of too many downloads, only show the most recent few.

 ### Pre-installation